sorinmarti/django_ndr_core/docs/modules/sample-data-base.rst

 Next Steps
 ==========
-If you followed the Installation and Setup instructions and this guid, you should now have a running NDR Core installation, a MongoDB with example data and a IIIF image server with example images.
+If you followed the Installation and Setup instructions and this guide, you should now have a running NDR Core installation, a MongoDB with example data and a IIIF image server with example images.
 You can now start to use NDR Core.

-You either can follow the :doc:`sample-setup` or access the administration interface at ``http://localhost:8000/ndr_core``.
+You either can follow the :doc:`sample-setup` guide or access the administration interface at ``http://<your-domain>/ndr_core``.
 The default username is ``ndr_core_admin`` and the default password is ``ndr_core``.
 You should change the password as soon as possible.